 Et Tu, Brute?

 I’m not sure what exactly one of Julius Caesar’s assassins have in common with a wine bar at Tøyen.
 A challenger to the establishment, perhaps?
 Just like Tøyen is referred to as the new it-area in Oslo, Brutus has been named the most hipster restaurant to strike Oslo since the arrival of Pjoltergeist or Smalhans.
 That’s not the worst comparison, in my opinion, as they happen to be two of my top recommendations in Oslo.
 Brutus follows a similar recipe as the other Lava restaurants: a relaxed atmosphere, natural wines, and local, organic, and seasonal ingredients.

 Pioneers of Natural Wine

 Vin John was a pioneer of natural wine import to Norway, and I would argue the most hardcore and rowdy of them all when it comes to introducing Norwegians to the ultimate of funky, unfiltered, and unpredictable grape juices.
 Obviously, Brutus has a lot of wines from Vin John, but they’re not limiting themselves to their own selection.
-You’ll also find bottles in their cellar from Non Dos, Vinum, and Autentico & Unico Real Wines to name a few others.
+You’ll also find bottles in their cellar from Non Dos, Vinum, and Autentico & Unico Real Wines, to name a few other importers.
 We started with a glass of Solhøi – a cider produced right here in Oslo from 100% apples and nothing else, by a Danish artist living in Norway.

-Nice Price Neighborhood Bistro
+Nice-Price Neighborhood Bistro

 While funky beats were flowing from the speakers, the first course arrived: red beets in a so-called “flatkökur,” served with seaweed and Nýr.
 NOK 55 for this solid portion is a real steal.
 The grilled Icelandic flatbread, made of fermented rye, had a subtle bonfire aroma.
 Slow cooked beets done right can get a texture and taste that resembles meat, and the Brutus beets served as great examples of this archetypical New Nordic food item.
 The oblong red beets from Alm Østre Gård even appeared to have a muscle fiber-like pattern.
 Their concentrated sweetness was balanced by the acidic fresh cheese from Grøndalen Gård and salty seaweed.
 Our umami cravings were satisfied by the dehydrated beets, as well as the seaweed and the smokey bread.

 I might be an easy guest to please for Brutus, as I’ve learned to love both the New Nordic cooking and spontaneously fermented grape juice (which is basically what natural wine is).
 The second dish of chicken liver, onion, caramelized walnuts and fermented rhubarb juice was probably my favorite of the night (a tough choice against the beets, though), and was even matched with a wine I love – Bonkers by Patrick Sulivan.
 The wine has a translucent red color and taste almost like pressed raspberries.
 In other words, it’s guaranteed to be disliked by anyone who prefers strictly conventional wines and who are reluctant to widen their horizons in terms of a what a good wine can be.
-To me, it’s summery and fresh, acidic and slightly sweet, easy to drink, but at the same time great for flushing down the rich chicken liver.
+To me, it’s summery and fresh, acidic and slightly sweet, easy to drink, but at the same time great for washing down the rich chicken liver.
 The fermented rhubarb juice was almost like having a bit of the wine in the bowl as well.
 Together with the caramelized walnuts which add crunch, salt, and sweetness, it made up an irresistibly good dish.

-The main course of lamb and salsify brought my mind straight back to restaurant 108.
-Not so much from the looks of the dish, but rather the flavors of that stock sauce (with browned butter again?).
-The tender mutton was good too but didn’t quite match the texture of the lamb shoulder at my favorite restaurant in Copenhagen (who just received one Michelin star, by the way).
-Lastly, the dessert was another stroke of genius.
-It’s one of the most interesting desserts I’ve had for a while, but it may be one of those dishes that you either love or hate.
-Get this: it’s a potato sponge cake (you can feel the occasional bit of unmashed potato), with whipped sour cream, a milk sorbet from Grøndalen Gård, fermented honey and toasted pumpkin seeds.
-Four layers of deliciousness, in my opinion.
+The main course of lamb and salsify brought my mind straight back to a meal at restaurant 108 in Copenhagen.
+Not because of how the dish looked, but rather the flavors of that sauce.
+The tender mutton was good too, but didn’t quite match the tender texture of the lamb shoulder at 108.
+The dessert, however, certainly ended things on a high note for us.
+It’s one of the most interesting desserts I’ve had in a while, but it may be one of those “love or hate” dishes.
+Just listen to this description: A potato sponge cake (you could feel the occasional bits of potato), came with whipped sour cream, a milk sorbet from Grøndalen Gård, fermented honey, and toasted pumpkin seeds.
+That’s four layers of deliciousness, in my opinion.
 We left Brutus almost regretting not having had the time to visit earlier, but at the same time looking so much forward to our next meal here.